 How Can I Lower My Cortisol Quickly?

 Things you can do to lower your cortisol levels quickly include eating foods that lower cortisol, practicing yoga, meditating, performing progressive muscle relaxation, going on walks in nature, and taking supplements with stress-relieving ingredients.
-These supplements could include the NUU3 Keep Calm Gummies or the NUU3 Deep Sleep Gummies.
+These supplements could include the NUU3 Keep Calm Gummies or the NUU3 Sleep Support Gummies.

 What Are Normal Cortisol Levels?